 If your organisation, however, is after a larger IP block, it might be worth considering purchasing the IP addresses on the aftermarket.
 We can certainly help with this.

-Still, if your organisation still sees the benefits of becoming an LIR, please consider our LIR Setup and fully Managed LIR services.
+Still, if your organisation sees the benefits of becoming an LIR, please consider our LIR Setup and fully Managed LIR services.